michaellihs/golab/doc/golab_namespaces_get.md

 ```
   -h, --help        help for get
-      --id string   (required) ID or path of the namespace
+  -i, --id string   (required) ID or path of the namespace
 ```

 ### Options inherited from parent commands